LazyRen/2019-Data-Science/assignment3-clustering/README.md

 outputFileDir = "test/"
 ```

-In order to create new tests, you must append appropriate values to below list, and ideal cluster files ready at `idealFileDir`.
+In order to create new tests, you must append appropriate values to below list, and place ideal cluster files ready at `idealFileDir`.

 ```python
 testNameList   = ["input1", "input2", "input3" ]